Jefferson County, Colorado: History

 On August 25, 1855, the Kansas Territorial Legislature created Arapahoe County to govern the entire western portion of the territory.
 The county was named for the Arapaho Nation of Native Americans who lived in the region.

-On June 22, 1858, gold was discovered along the South Platte River in Arapahoe County (in present-day Englewood).
+In June 1858, gold was discovered along the South Platte River in Arapahoe County (in present-day Englewood) by William Greeneberry Russell and Sam Bates who had been following up the June 22, 1850, discovery of gold on Ralston Creek in today's Jefferson County by Lewis Ralston, for whom the creek was named.
 This discovery precipitated the Pike's Peak Gold Rush.
+The Doniphan Party upon arriving upon Clear Creek discovered markers left over from earlier mining in 1834 by the Estes Party, placed their own alongside and on November 29, 1858, founded the future county's first town of Arapahoe City upon the land southeast of today's West 44th Avenue and McIntyre Street (with West 44th running through the town).
+On June 16, 1859, its second town, Golden, Colorado, was founded in the valley to the west.
 Many residents of the mining region felt disconnected from the remote territorial governments of Kansas and Nebraska, so they voted to form their own Territory of Jefferson on October 24, 1859.
-The following month, the Jefferson Territorial Legislature organized 12 counties for the new territory, including Jefferson County.
+The following month on November 28, 1859, the Jefferson Territorial Legislature organized 12 counties for the new territory, including Jefferson County.
 Jefferson County was named for the namesake of the Jefferson Territory, Thomas Jefferson, the principal author of the Declaration of Independence and the nation's third president.
-Golden City served as the county seat of Jefferson County.
+Golden City was elected on January 2, 1860, as the county seat of Jefferson County.
 Robert Williamson Steele, Governor of the Provisional Government of the Territory of Jefferson from 1859 to 1861, built his home in the county at Mount Vernon and later at Apex.
+Originally Jefferson County's borders extended to the 40th parallel north, the South Platte River (excluding the town of Highland) to the east, and to Bear Creek to the south.

 The Jefferson Territory never received federal sanction, but during his last week in office, President James Buchanan signed an act which organized the Territory of Colorado on February 28, 1861.
-That November 1, the new Colorado General Assembly organized the 17 original counties of Colorado, including a new Jefferson County.
+That November 1, the new Colorado General Assembly organized the 17 original counties of Colorado, including Jefferson County.
+The reorganized Jefferson County extended to most of its current borders and Golden continued as county seat.
 In 1908, the southern tip of Jefferson County was transferred to Park County, reducing Jefferson County to its present length of 54 mi.
 Several annexations by the City & County of Denver and the 2001 consolidation of the City & County of Broomfield removed the east and extreme northeastern corner of the county, respectively.